ManuelGil/extension-starter-kit/README.md

 ## Contributing

-Auto Barrel is open-source software, and we welcome contributions from the community.
+This extension is open-source software, and we welcome contributions from the community.
 If you'd like to contribute, please fork the [GitHub repository](https://github.com/ManuelGil/extension-starter-kit) and submit a pull request with your changes.

 Before contributing, please read our [Contribution Guidelines](./CONTRIBUTING.md) for instructions on coding standards, testing, and more.